johnfactotum/foliate/README.md

 Note:xbps will not install gjs dependency.
 Install it with: `xbps-install -S gjs`

+For Fedora users, foliate is available in Fedora's official repository.
+Install using DNF: `sudo dnf install foliate`

 ### Install manually from source

 First, you'll need the following dependencies: